 Figure 4 here.
 TR-dT

-Sensitivity analysis suggests that TR at the hot and cold pixels are the most important controls on H and λE estimates for a given image, followed by Rn at the hot pixel (Long et al., 2011).
+Sensitivity analysis suggests that TR at the hot and cold pixels are the most important controls on H and λET estimates for a given image, followed by Rn at the hot pixel (Long et al., 2011).
 Since H is assumed to be zero at the cold pixel, Rn at the cold pixel does not influence the resulting model parameters and calculated H. Given the importance of TR at the wet and dry pixels, the criteria for selection are important for SEBAL and METRIC ET estimates.
-The selection of the “dry” and “wet” pixels in SEBAL and METRIC can prove problematic, and there is no generally agreed method for selecting them (Long et al., 2011).
+The selection of the “dry” and “wet” pixels in SEBAL and METRIC can prove problematic, and there is no generally agreed upon? method for selecting them (Long et al., 2011).
 Past applications of SEBAL and METRIC have used manual pixel selection, since some user experience in the study area is useful for selecting the appropriate pixels that represent typical field conditions in the image.
 This manual pixel selection can add significantly to the processing time of SEBAL and METRIC.
 More recently, the wet and dry pixel selection has been semi-automated, where the dry pixel is the pixel with the highest TR in the subset of pixels with specified land use (bare, urban, or dry cropland), and the wet pixel is the pixel with the lowest TR, after screening for cloud contamination using the MOD11_L21 quality information in MODIS (Long et al., 2011).
-The procedure can be automated, which reduces variability among users and allows for more rapid implementation (Kjaersgaard et al., 2009; Messina, 2012).
+The procedure can be automated using a VI to choose pixels, which reduces variability among users and allows for more rapid implementation (Conrad 2007, Kjaersgaard et al., 2009; Messina, 2012).
 Automation of pixel selection in METRIC (Allen et al., 2013) selects wet and dry pixels through a combination of NDVI, TR and albedo.
 Other semi-automated approaches simply select the highest and lowest TR in a given image, using masks to exclude either clouds or non-representative land covers.
 The reasons for excluding certain land covers for the wet and dry pixel selection are often not explicit and vary by application.
 For the wet pixel, some studies advocate excluding water bodies since they have different aerodynamic properties than agricultural fields where ET is being estimated (Conrad et al., 2007; Morse et al., 2000) while others include water bodies, particularly if vegetated pixels have much higher temperatures than open water bodies.
 For dry pixels, some studies exclude urban environments (Conrad et al., 2007) while others include them (Long et al., 2011).
 The impact of different selection rules, including which surfaces should or should not be included, has not been determined for a range of surface types and geographic regions.

 One-source models have the convenience of being relatively simple to use, and are calibrated to wet and dry pixels, reducing the need for meteorological data.
 However, the calibration is performed on a single image, and the a and b parameters from Equation ( 19 ) may only be valid for that image.
 While this may not be a problem for study areas the size of a single scene, areas that cover multiple scenes may suffer from problems of merging along scene boundaries.
 To the authors’ knowledge, at the date of publication there have not been any efforts to determine the spatial and temporal variability in the a and b parameters, or evaluations of the extent and magnitude of scene boundary problems.
 The SSEBop model (Section 3.2.3.1.1) was designed to address scene boundary problems by estimating T1-T2 for each pixel under dry and wet conditions.